MichaelCurrin/learn-to-code/intro_to_coding.md

 	- C++ (C Plus Plus) - often used for games or high-performance computing.
 	- Ruby - Fullstack web development
 	- PHP - also fullstack.
 	- JavaScript - This started as a language that can only run in the browser, but now developers are using JavaScript on the server side, known as Node or NodeJS.
 So now JavaScript can be used on the backend, or frontend, or both.
-It can also be used for desktop applications (such as with Electron) or mobile appl
+It can also be used for desktop applications (such as using Electron) or mobile applications (such using React Native).

 ### Web development